Project

 2012-12-16 19:22:51,276 [WARNING] reader.importer.Diogenes: Attribute was not expected: attribute=alphabetic, line_number=113795

-#19 Updated by Luke Murphey almost 12 years ago
+#19 Updated by Luke Murphey about 12 years ago

 BTW: unexpected attributes can be found with the following search: